gammalgris/Numbers/Docs/automation.md

 * properties-java.bat
 * properties-ant.bat
+* properties-gradle.bat

 Open a DOS console (see link).
-Set up the environemnt by calling the script
+Set up the environment by calling one of the following scripts:

 * setEnv-Java-Ant.bat
+* setEnv-Java-Gradle.bat

-The script checks some dependencies and cleans the PATH environment variable.
+The scripts checks some dependencies and cleans the PATH environment variable.
 You can check if the changes were retained by calling the script

 * checkEnv.bat